yunfangjuan/furucombo_feb_27_2021/README.md

 # Results
  You can reproduce the results by running `npm start` after pluggining your `ETHERSCAN_API_KEY`.
 The final loss reports will be in `wallet_loss.txt`.
- You can also view the loss in this google sheet which is just `wallet_loss.txt` uploaded and sorted.
-The potential loss is more than $30M compared to the actual loss of $15.3M.
+ You can also view the potential loss in this [google sheet](https://docs.google.com/spreadsheets/d/1LVNk2FN7RJcETChBVtjQE3niIAidWfyAbcQtnHgFpsU/edit#gid=246947807) which is just `wallet_loss.txt` uploaded and sorted.
+The potential loss is more than $30M compared to the [actual loss of $15.3M](https://docs.google.com/spreadsheets/d/1LVNk2FN7RJcETChBVtjQE3niIAidWfyAbcQtnHgFpsU/edit#gid=2074661653).

 # Further Improvement
  What's a good api call to get the complete list of token approvals at a specific block for a contract without providing a wallet address?
 That would have been a  more accurate estimate than what we do here.